Describe your life prior to diagnosis:

 I didn’t.
 It was found purely by accident when my doctors were doing tests looking for a cause behind my kidney stones.
-If you were diagnosed, who made the diagnosis?
-My endocrinologist suspected based on a blood test, but my GI confirmed with a scope and second blood test.
+My endocrinologist suspected celiac disease based on a blood test, but my GI confirmed with a scope and second blood test.

 That’s the crazy part, I never had symptoms.
 At least not any of the ones everyone talks about.
 I could down a giant bowl of pasta with a couple of slices of garlic bread and never notice a thing.

 Describe your experience with living with celiac disease: